earthly/earthly/docs/examples/examples.md

 * [Multi-repos](./multirepo.md)
 * [Earthly](./earthly.md)

-In addition, there are also examples of how integrate Earthly in CI
+In addition, there are also examples of how to integrate Earthly in CI

 * [Circle CI](./circle-integration.md)
 * [GitHub Actions](./gh-actions-integration.md)